maxhoffmann/old-maximilianhoffmann.com/article/mobile-first/_mobile-first.md

 	float: right;
 }</code></pre>

 Columns are floated left by default, but may be floated to the right by adding `.right`.
-Overflowing content is hidden and `max-width` is resetted allowing columns to use more space depending on their size class.
+Overflowing content is hidden and `max-width` is reset allowing columns to use more space depending on their size class.

 You could add a lot of grid sizes to define a flexible 12-column grid, but for my purposes I’ve chosen the following sizes as my grid may have nested columns to further split up columns.